H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Introduction

 \subsection{Organization of the paper}

 In~\cref{S.overview} we set the convex integration scheme that Theorem~\ref{main theorem} rests on, introducing a definition of subsolutions that captures the above discussion and stating the main estimates needed at each iteration step.
 The construction of subsolutions at each iteration step is presented in~\cref{section construction}.
-The necessary estimates for the diffeomorphism, for the velocity and for the Reynolds stress are respectively presented in Sections~\ref{section estimates diffeo}--\ref{section matrix}, and Section~\ref{sec correction} introduces a final correction which allows us to control the spatial support of the subsolutions.
-With these estimates in hand, we are ready to prove the inductive estimates of Proposition~\ref{prop steps} in~\cref{section steps} and, ultimately, Theorem~\ref{main theorem} in~\cref{section th main}.
+The necessary estimates for the diffeomorphism, for the velocity and for the Reynolds stress are respectively presented in Sections~\ref{section estimates diffeo}--\ref{section matrix}.
+Section~\ref{sec correction} introduces a final correction which allows us to control the spatial support of the subsolutions, completing the proof of \cref{prop steps}.
+Finally, in~\cref{section th main} we use \cref{prop steps} and a suitable choice of the initial subsolution to prove \cref{main theorem}.
 The paper concludes with three appendices containing some background material on Hölder and Besov spaces and several auxiliary estimates.